2759003430042836281s425x425q85

 You may remember the highly popular and slightly controversial interview with a Palouse farmer a few months back, in which we revealed “Mystery Product X” to be Mediterranean Oil of Oregano.
 You can access that post by clicking here.

 What lies below is a continuation of that discussion, from oregano oil expert and guest writer Alan Ramilia.
-He obviously has a bone to pick with the pharmaceutical industry (warning: don’t be offended), but he knows that I personally use and approve of oregano as a natural anti-septic and anti-fungal, and I found his information worth sharing.
+He obviously has a bone to pick with the pharmaceutical industry (warning: don't be offended), but he knows that I personally use and approve of oregano as a natural antiseptic and anti-fungal, and I found his information worth sharing.

 “Uncovering The Secrets of Oregano.”